webix-hub/docs/data/desktop/binding_details.md

 });
 ~~~

+Here list data is filtered according to the option you choose within a [richselect](desktop/controls.md#richselect) control.

 {{sample 80_docs/binding_rule.html}}

-Additionally, binding rule can cancel bind application in runtime if no data is sent from master (i.e. no record is selected in master).
+Additionally, binding rule can cancel bind applying in runtime.

 {{snippet
 Slave datatable displays only records with movie property equal to master record ID